mikewang122/Bluebird-5610-final-proj/README.md

 - Users can register and log in to the platform.

 ### Publicly Available
-- List of all registered developers.
+- List of all registered users.
-- Profiles of each developer.
+- Profiles of each user.

 ### Privately Available
 - Personal dashboard displaying experiences and education.